 According to Section 210.4(B) of the NEC, both breakers for the MWBC should be tied together.
 In addition, this is reflected in Virginia Residential code E3701.5.1, which states,

 “Each multiwire branch circuit shall be provided with a means that will simultaneously disconnect all ungrounded conductors where the branch circuit originates”

 An ungrounded conductor is a hot conductor.
 So in laymans terms, the breakers need to be tied together so the power will be shut off to both hot wires in the MWBC.

 This is done to prevent an electrician from being shocked.
 For example, if an electrician doesn’t disconnect both hot wires in an MWBC or does not know he is working on an MWBC, the circuit he is working on will be energized from the other hot wire in the MWBC.

-the MWBC breakers must originate from opposite bus bars.
-Each residential panel has two bus bars powered from L1 and L2.
+In addition, the MWBC breakers must originate from opposite bus bars.
+For instance, most residential panels have two bus bars powered from L1 and L2.